tostegroo/tiles2D.js/README.md

 Tiles2D uses 2 types of "bodies" to calculate collisions.

-One, (like box2d) is a kind of float body, that needs to be calculated in all frames keeping in view all other bodies, but It has a special type of body, the "Tile", with this kind of body the engine can calculate collisions much faster, tiles have always the same width and height, so It can get the positions of the tiles using much less interactions per body.
+One: - like box2d - This type of body is a kind of float body, that needs to be calculated in all frames keeping in view all other bodies.

+Second:  Tiles2D has a special type of body, the "Tile", with this kind of body the engine can calculate collisions much faster, tiles have always the same width and height, so It can get the positions of the tiles using much less interactions per body.

 Also It will implement a environment model to make ease to make vibrant and dynamic worlds for any game.